humio/humio-helm-charts/README.md

 helm repo update
 ```

 And then install.
+We recommend installing Humio into its own namespace, in this example we're using the "logging" namespace:

 ```
-helm install humio humio/humio-helm-charts
+helm install humio/humio-helm-charts --name humio --namespace logging
 ```

 ### Logging in